 Although much attention has been given to the potential for childhood emotional injuries to affect adulthood, object constancy has not been given as much credence as some other more popular attachment theories.
 The basis of object constancy, though, lends itself to the development of strong, healthy attachments of all types, and a lack could indicate that a child will have difficulty making and keeping friends-a difficulty that can easily manifest in adulthood.

 Although lacking object constancy might not reveal itself fully until adulthood or adolescence, children can exhibit the symptoms.
 This is most often seen when children are easily emotionally upset, have difficulty making friends, and display an "out of sight, out of mind" mentality regarding close relationships.
 These children might never engage in the notion of a "best friend," and might simply flit from person to person, without forming serious or long-term attachments.

-A lack of object constancy is problematic in childhood, but thankfully, it can be treated.
+A lack of object constancy and emotional permanence is problematic in childhood, but thankfully, it can be treated.

 The best source of help for a lack of object constancy is through a qualified mental health professional.
 Seeing your primary care physician with your concerns can be useful, as your PCP may be able to refer you to other services, but you can also call local therapists to determine if they have experience working with the disorder or something similar.
 Therapy usually involves creating a close, friendly bond with the therapist in order to reshape your ideas regarding abandonment and commitment.

 Practicing healthy attachment and communication with a parent, sibling, friend, or partner can also be useful, though it can initially put some strain on a relationship.
 Because many people who struggle with object constancy feel as though the relationship is over the moment a conflict has arisen, relationships may struggle at first, but continuing to push through feelings of abandonment and fear can strengthen these relationships while building up your sense of trust.